clemEssien/IonPred/README.md

 - [Pandas](https://pandas.pydata.org/)

 ## Set up
 The input for this tool consists of raw protein sequences in fasta format.
 While the output consists of probability scores for each candidate site.
-The threshold used is 0.5.
+- The threshold used is 0.5.
 So candidate residues that have a probability >= 0.5 are considered to be ion-binding sites.
-Data sets used to be used to run prediction must be placed in the directory called `test` while the results for each residue binding site would be found in the directory
+- Data sets used to be used to run prediction must be placed in the directory called `test`
-`results`.
+- While the results for each residue binding site would be found in the directory`results`.
 It would be saved in a directory labeled with the corresponding ion name.
-A batch size of 128 was used while running predictions but this parameter can be modified.
+- A batch size of 128 was used while running predictions but this parameter can be modified.

 ## Run Prediction
 For example to predict Calcium binding site i.e. Ca<sup>2+</sup>, run the command: